What Is Group Insurance Coverage and How Does It Work?

 A good portion of Americans have health care coverage through a group insurance policy.
 Many receive this coverage as a benefit of their employment.
 However, most people are fairly unsure of what group insurance coverage actually is and how it works.
 A thorough understanding of this type of insurance can help people find the plans that work best for their individual and family needs, and it can be helpful when filing claims.

 Without insurance coverage, it can be difficult to pay for medical expenses, whether or not they are expected.
-For many people, the job they choose is based on whether or not group health insurance is included.
+For many people, the job they choose is based on whether group health insurance is included.
 Employers who do not offer coverage can have a more difficult time attracting recruits and retaining employees.
 Want to know more about group health insurance and how it works?
 Read on for a thorough overview.

 What Is Group Insurance Coverage?